 - Your favorite pizza toppings.

 🔑 The Results: Many have asked which of the three flour blends I preferred.
 I personally liked the Cup4Cup in the crust more.
 The dried milk powder in Cup4Cup allows the crust to get more golden.
-It also was a little fluffier than Bob’s 1:1 and King Arthur Measure for Measure crusts.
+It was also a little fluffier than Bob’s 1:1 and King Arthur Measure for Measure crusts.
 My daughter liked the Bob’s and KA a little better because it was “slightly chewier than the other blend.

 Preheat the oven to 450º F. If you are using a pizza stone, heat it in the oven as it preheats.